JoWML/engineering-handbook/README.md

 	- #bugs
 	- #alerts

-If you frequently check any of these channels, you can consider yourself informed.
+If you frequently check these channels, you can consider yourself informed.

 ## On-Call